rjones-lf/iroha/docs/source/guides/build.rst

 Docker
 ^^^^^^
+.. hint:: You don't need Docker to run Iroha, it is just one of the possible choices.

 First of all, you need to install ``docker`` and ``docker-compose``.
 You can read how to install it on a
 `Docker's website <https://www.docker.com/community-edition/>`_

 .. note:: Please, use the latest available docker daemon and docker-compose.
-  If you have troubles launching the Docker container — it is likely that those problems are caused by an outdated version.

-After it clone the `Iroha repository <https://github.com/hyperledger/iroha>`_ to the directory of your choice.
+Then you should clone the `Iroha repository <https://github.com/hyperledger/iroha>`_ to the directory of your choice.

 .. code-block:: shell

-  git clone -b develop https://github.com/hyperledger/iroha
+  git clone -b develop https://github.com/hyperledger/iroha --depth=1

+.. hint:: ``--depth-1`` option allows us to download only latest commit and save some time and bandwidth.
+If you want to get a full commit history, you can omit this option.

 After it, you need to run the development environment.
-Run the script ``run-iroha-dev.sh``, contained in the folder ``scripts``:
+Run the ``scripts/run-iroha-dev.sh`` script:

 .. code-block:: shell

-  sh ./iroha/scripts/run-iroha-dev.sh
+  bash scripts/run-iroha-dev.sh

-.. hint:: Please make sure that Docker is running before executing the script
+.. hint:: Please make sure that Docker is running before executing the script. macOS users could find a Docker icon in system tray, Linux user could use ``systemctl start docker``

 After you execute this script, following things happen:

 1. The script checks if you don't have containers with Iroha already running.
-It ends up with reattaching you to interactive shell upon successful completion.
+Successful completion finishes with the new container shell.
 2. The script will download ``iroha-docker-develop`` and ``postgres`` images.
 ``iroha-docker-develop`` image contains all development dependencies, and is based on top of ``ubuntu:16.04``. ``postgres`` image is required for starting